johnanthony64/blr-growth-map/README.md

 - **East Bangalore (Whitefield / Budigere / Hoskote)**
 - **South-East Bangalore (Sarjapur / ORR)**

+The dashboard is supported by a **detailed PDF report** that explains infrastructure drivers and developer behavior in depth.

 The analysis is inspired by how Tier-1 developers like **Prestige, Brigade, and Godrej** allocate capital ahead of infrastructure cycles.

 ## Key Insights Visualized